UnmaintainedProjects/emoji-captcha/README.txt

 Emoji CAPTCHA
 -------------

-A CAPTCHA implementation based on identifying emojis.
-This was exclusively developed to be used in Telegram, but might be used anywhere else possible.
+A CAPTCHA implementation based on identifying emojis

+This was exclusively developed to be used in Telegram, but might be used anywhere else.

 Brief Description
 -----------------